GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/fire-bullet/details.md

 ---
 # Fire bullet

-This extension allows objects to fire bullets with a cooldown between shots.
+This extension can be used to fire projectiles from an object.
+It provides advanced functionality including:

+- Cooldown between shots
+- Ammo management
+- Reloading
+- Overheating
+- Multi-fire bullet patterns

 !!! tip